-- What is the topic and what does it cover? (content) - Is there something in the topic you can make personal to the learners.
-For example, is there something you can relate to their particular culture to stimulate interest and prior knowledge? (context, personalisation) - Make a note of what language the learners will need to produce during the lesson and later in the exam.
-For example, 'Describe two precautions you took in order to obtain reliable results in this experiment'. - Consider what the language is focused on, e.g. to compare and contrast, to make a point in a discussion or to write a logical explanation for the results they have gathered.
+- what is the topic and what does it cover? (content) - is there something in the topic you can make personal to the learners.
+For example, is there something you can relate to their particular culture to stimulate interest and prior knowledge? (context, personalisation) - make a note of what language the learners will need to produce during the lesson and later in the exam. - consider what the language is focused on, e.g. to compare and contrast, to make a point in a discussion or to write a logical explanation for the results they have gathered.
 You can also think about the relevant vocabulary and terms they could practise to help with precision.

-4.2 Some ways to integrate content and language
+9 4.2 Some ways to integrate content and language